apinf/api-harvester/REST-xroad.md

 ```
 It is assumed that above resultset will always be comma separated array of API identifiers.

-API details in JSON format can be obtained with:
+API details for each API in JSON format can be obtained with:
 * https://liityntakatalogi.suomi.fi/api/3/action/package_search?q=vtjkysely-sovelluskysely-hetuhaku